 Yes.
 The Program schedules regular resident business meetings, sometimes with faculty present and sometimes without, to provide residents with a forum to convey their opinions on the Program and suggest improvements.
 Residents also provide feedback through annual surveys.
 Residents assist in selecting Chief Residents, who will serve as their voice in the Program.
 Finally, residents actively participate in the process of selecting how interviewed applicants will be ranked in the NRMP match.

 Absolutely.
 Sports Medicine is a distinctive strength of our Program.
 All residents complete a Sports Medicine rotation in both their first and their third year.
 On these rotations, residents learn from our 5 fellowship-trained primary care sports medicine faculty members, in addition to working with orthopaedic surgeons who are involved in primary care sports medicine.
-Residents gain an appreciation for their clinical allies in Sports Medicine through dedicated experiences in physical therapy, podiatry, and orthotics among others.
+Residents gain an appreciation for their clinical collaborators in Sports Medicine through dedicated experiences in physical therapy, podiatry, and orthotics among others.
 There are ample opportunities for residents with more specific sports medicine interests to participate in pre-participation physicals, mass events, work the sidelines for local high school teams, and to observe ultrasound-guided injections.
 Highly motivated residents are encouraged to work closely with Matthew Silvis, M.D. our Primary Care Sports Medicine Fellowship Director to do research, develop a professional portfolio, and provide care at the local high schools, colleges and even work with the professional sports teams where our faculty members are team physicians.
 Several residents have served as team physicians for local high schools and have successfully matched into competitive Sports Medicine Fellowships.